 This island is “Tuasiva” Island, in the South Pacific, in 1944.
-Corporal Allison has managed to survive his torpedoed ship and, after floating on a raft days and nights, he beaches on this island.
+Corporal Allison has managed to survive his torpedoed submarine and, after floating on a raft days and nights, he beaches on this island.
 The only other person alive is Sister Angela.
 There’s plenty of food for them, and plenty of reasons for them to not like each other.
 Initially they don’t mesh gears, although they do astutely size each other up.
 The Marine is polite in his wary view of the devout nun.
 She is stern in her opinion of him, but open to the possibility that he is not a complete heathen.

 Heaven Knows, Mr. Allison was based on the 1952 novel by Charles Shaw and filmed in 1957 on the island of Tobago.
-The screenplay adaptation was skillfully accomplished by John Lee Mahin.
+The screenplay adaptation was skillfully accomplished by John Lee Mahin and Director John Huston.
 The lush landscape of the location was put to maximum glorious effect by cinematographer Oswald Morris.
 Along with the superb acting and direction, this Hollywood production is one of the industry gems of the 1950’s.
 The dialogue is realistic but not gritty, sentimental but not sappy, and it rings truer than ever today.
 That test of time always puts a movie to the test.
 Heaven Knows, Mr. Allison passes the test with flying TechniColor!

 In her convincing portrayal of Sister Angela, a nun afraid to question her commitment to becoming an anchorite, Kerr achieves an emotionally charged performance that stops just short of dramatic.
 Her strength in acting was always an aloof assumption of any emotion, but this rather austere character strips her of the possibility to become distant, detached.